Doctors & Staff

-At the present time we have Dr Pete Hodgins, Dr Karin Saunders, Dr Augustina Esiovwa.
+At the present time we have Dr Pete Hodgins and Dr Karin Saunders.

-Gillian and Jackie make up our practice nursing team.
+Gillian, Jackie and Elaine make up our practice nursing team.
 Appointments with the nurses can be booked in advance.
 You can see the nurse for monitoring of your Asthma, Diabetes, Heart Disease or other chronic illnesses.
 They can also see you for your post-natal check-up and take your cervical smear.
 If you require advice regarding immunisation for foreign travel we have forms online or at reception which can be filled in and discussed with the nurse to assess your requirements.

 Jackie has clinics on a Thursday and Friday.

 Elaine has clinics Monday – Thursday.

 Karen covers our day time clinics and Margaret covers our late surgery on a Tuesday evening.

 Our HCA’s can check your blood pressure, take blood samples, give patients flu vaccinations, provide hypertension reviews and may advise in other aspects of chronic disease management and general health care.
 There are appointments available daily.

 Karen can also do B12 injections, chronic heart disease monitoring, diabetic reviews including foot checks and new patient medicals.